 Implant Supported Bridge

-When teeth are lost today the treatment of choice is an implant supported crown or bridge (when more than one tooth is lost).
+When teeth are lost today, the treatment of choice is an implant-supported crown or bridge (when more than one tooth is lost).

-Case showed here:
+Case shown here:

 Who Is A Good Candidate For A Dental Bridge?

 A dental bridge also requires sufficiently strong teeth to support the artificial tooth.
-A traditional dental bridge sits between two natural teeth that are covered with crowns to anchor the pontic or pontics in the middle.
+A traditional dental bridge sits between two natural teeth covered with crowns to anchor the pontic or pontics in the middle.
 In some cases, it may be appropriate to place a cantilever bridge.
 This restoration is attached to only one tooth, with the pontic situated at the very back of the mouth.

 What Are The Benefits Of A Dental Bridge?